Design of Everyday Things Framework

 Core Principle

 Good design is actually a lot harder to notice than poor design, in part because good designs fit our needs so well that the design is invisible.
-When something works well, we take it for granted.
-When it fails, we blame ourselves — but the fault is almost always in the design.
+When something fails, users blame themselves — but the fault is almost always in the design.
+Great design bridges the gap between what people want to do and what the product allows: it is discoverable (you can figure out what to do) and understandable (you can figure out what happened).

 Scoring